Heartburn

 By 'persistent' we mean that we are suffering heartburn on a daily basis for three weeks or more.
 You may be dealing with it by taking an indigestion remedy from the chemist, but at this point it is probably not just a temporary stomach upset or bug.
 So it is worth checking with your doctor.

-If you have been suffering persistent heartburn for a long time, several months or more, you should definitely see your doctor to investigate any underlying causes.
+If you have been suffering persistent heartburn for a long time, several months or more, you should definitely consult your doctor to investigate any underlying causes.
 It is important to go straight away if you are also suffering from difficulty in swallowing, or food 'sticking' in your oesophagus.

 The stomach acid and other contents can, over time, damage the cells lining your oesophagus.
 The damage occurs in two phases.
 The first is simple inflammation of the normal oesophageal cells (oesophagitis) that occurs with 70% of those who have reflux disease.
 The second phase is rarer, occurring in about 10%, and is a condition called Barrett's Oesophagus where columns of cells start to change colour; it is a change in character of the cells of the oesophageal lining so that they resemble those of the stomach or intestine (metaplasia).
 There are estimated to be more than 400,000 people in the United Kingdom who suffer from Barrett's Oesophagus, but in many cases it has not been diagnosed.

-Barrett's Oesophagus can sometimes be successfully treated by a new technique known as radio frequency ablation that removes the affected cells.
+Barrett's Oesophagus can sometimes be successfully treated by a technique known as radio frequency ablation that removes the affected cells.

 Barrett's Oesophagus is defined as a change to the cells of the oesophagus so that they resemble the cells of the stomach or intestine.
 This change of cells causes a loss of symptoms of oesophagitis when the inflamed, hypersensitive lining is replaced by somach-like or intestinal-like cells, which are both insensitive to acid.
 This can take some years.
 So if you are approaching middle age and used to suffer lot from heartburn which has now stopped, it is still important to see your doctor to investigate whether you do have Barrett's Oesophagus.